ur-tcs/programming-2-ex-5/README.md

 # Programming 2 - Exercise 5 : Higher Order functions and Boids

 In this exercise, you'll start by revisiting exercise 2's questions, and search for ways to leverage the power of higher-order functions to write shorter, simpler code.
 Then you'll become familiar with the notion of “functions as values”.
-You’ll store functions in `val`s, combine them, make functions that make functions that make functions, etc.
+You’ll store functions in `val`s, combine them, write functions that construct functions that construct functions, etc.

 In the second part of this exercises, you will be writing a simulation of a flock of boids 🐦.